It’s important for you and your partner to take good care of yourselves as you grieve. Be sure that you take care of your health during this time.

 - Ask the hospital social worker for help dealing with medical, insurance and funeral bills.

-- Ask your provider for help if you think you’re depressed.
+- Ask your provider for help if you think you are depressed.

 Signs of Depression

-- Having little interest in your usual activities or hobbies
+- Having little interest in activities or hobbies you used to enjoy

 - Feeling tired all the time

-Tell your provider if you think you have any of the signs of depression.
+- Tell your doctor if you think you have any of the signs of depression.
 There are things you and your provider can do to help you feel better.